Conservation Ecology (10234.2)

 Inclusion and engagement

 Students' participation in the classes for the unit will enhance their understanding of Conservation Ecology, and is required to complete the assessment tasks.
 Students are expected to participate in all tutorial classes.
-The online test will be in the Friday tutorial session in Week 9.

 Required IT skills